King Husein: Costco

 In 1988, Husein met with Doug Mulvanny, MulvannyG2 Architects, which was responsible for Costco construction.
 Husein related the pivotal meeting, "He asked me a question that was a turning point.
 The building is 500,000 square feet and 52 feet high.
 He asked me how would I devise a bracing without any interior bracing that would restrict the movements inside.
 I said I would provide straps on top of the structure that would take all the forces outside to the walls.
 His eyes lit and he ended up putting us on the bidding list.
 That was a game changer."

 In October 1989, Mulvanny hired Span for its first Costco project in Redding, California.
 Husein related, "Once we did that project, Doug took the executive vice president of Costco and showed him how a standing seam roof system worked.
 On the way down from the roof, the executive vice president said, 'Mulvanny, let's switch all our building to steel.'"
 Span has built Costco stores throughout North America, including several stores in Canada and Mexico, as well as the United Kingdom, Taiwan and Australia.

 Personal life

 Husein is married to Diane Clark, from Star Valley, Wyoming, and they have four children.
 Husein is a member of the Church of Jesus Christ of Latter-day Saints.
-Husein donated $5 million to the BYU College of Engineering in 2020 and funded the King and Diane Husein Endowed Professorship in Civil & Environmental Engineering since 2002.
+Husein donated $5 million to the Ira A. Fulton College of Engineering in 2020 and funded the King and Diane Husein Endowed Professorship in Civil & Environmental Engineering since 2002.
 Husein served as the Volunteer Fundraising Committee chair for the new $80 million BYU Engineering Building.

 In 2021, Husein donated 50 acres of land, "valued at nearly $9 million", to the Madera Unified School District.
-The district plans to build a K-8 school on the site.
+A K-8 school named The King Husein School is expected to open on the site in August 2026.